YousefAbyss/AstroPlot/README.md

 B123: Multiple data and plots - filter using regex

-C1: pcolormesh and colorbar (only the last part of the notebook is important)
+C1: pcolormesh and colorbar (simplified version)